TiagoDanin/Polybar-Lastfm/README.md

 # Polybar-Lastfm

-A Polybar module to scrobble &amp;amp; love music in Lastfm
+A Polybar module to scrobble & love music in Lastfm

 ## Installation